LEARNAcademy/syllabus/javascript/jest.md

 ### Focus Your Tests

-Troubleshooting is a bit part of creating tests and practicing test driven development.
+Troubleshooting is a big part of creating tests and practicing test driven development.
 The goal is to create an automated test file where all the tests run together as a snapshot.
 However, sometimes it can be helpful to focus on particular aspects of a test during troubleshooting.
 Rather than commented out code, there is a tool that will focus in on one `describe` block or one `it` block and ignore everything else.

 Replacing the `describe` method with `fdescribe()` or focus-describe will tell Jest to skip all other describe blocks.